Carleslc/Readteractive/tutorial/14_pdf/14_pdf.md

 ```

 You can define an explicit page break using `\newpage` and explicit new line using `\newline` inside your chapter `.md` file.
-Unfortunately at the moment this only works for PDF version.
+Unfortunately this only works for PDF version.

 (I want to know more about styles -> [style])